bulletmark/pkglog/README.md

 4. You can specify a package name and only updates to that package are shown.
 See the USAGE section below.

+5. Most terminals show this output in color.
+Five different colors are used to identify _installed_, _removed_, _upgraded_, _downgraded_, or _reinstalled_ lines.
+You can choose to disable colored output.

 See the latest documentation and code at https://github.com/bulletmark/pkglog.

 ### LOG FILE FORMATS